When Is A Rhombus A Square

 Q1: Can a square be considered a rhombus?

 A: Yes, absolutely.
 A square meets all the requirements of a rhombus (equal sides) and adds the additional requirement of right angles.
-Therefore, a square is a special case of a rhombus.
+Which means, a square is a special case of a rhombus.

 Q2: Can all rhombuses be squares?